[Exclusive] EU to call out Russian aggression at Kyiv summit

 "There was, as traditionally, nothing new on perspectives of future relations," Yelisieiev, who helped negotiate the treaty and who now runs New Solutions Centre, a think-tank in Kyiv, said.

-There was "even watering down of the language" on Ukraine's EU aspirations compared to previous summits, he said.
+There was "even watering down of the language" on Ukraine's EU-membership prospects compared to previous summits, he said.